DEBORAH AMOS, Host:

-They coexisted with modern humans for thousands of years and eventually disappeared.
-They werent very smart.
+CHRISTOPHER JOYCE: They coexisted with modern humans for thousands of years and eventually disappeared.
+They weren't very smart.
 But archaeologist Joao Zilhao from the University of Bristol in England says he's found evidence at a Spanish excavation that might change that view.
 He's found shells with holes in them, apparently strung together and worn like beads.
 And there's something unusual on some of the shells.

 JOYCE: There were also several kinds of pigments at the site, including some that had to be mixed from different ingredients.

-Dr. ALISON BROOKS (George Washington University): Okay, the Neanderthals went up a notch in my thinking.
+ALISON BROOKS: Okay, the Neanderthals went up a notch in my thinking.
 This is certainly the oldest and strongest evidence for Neanderthal symbolic behavior beyond just pigment use.